 How CBT (Cognitive Behavioural Therapy) Works as a Treatment

 According to the concept of CBT, patient’s thoughts, emotions, physical reactions respond to each other.
-That’s why if the thought process takes the negative turn then it can trap the person into this disease.
+That’s why if the thought process takes the negative turn, then it can trap the person into this disease.
 This process Cognitive Behavioural Therapy observes the thought process keenly and breaks them into little parts.
 In this therapy, the doctor concentrates more on present issues and the patient’s emotions.
-The aim of this therapy is to make the person emotionally and mentally stable about their physical condition.
+This therapy aims to make the person emotionally and mentally stable about their physical condition.
 CBT therapist teaches the patient how to change these negative thoughts into positive ones.

-During the CBT session, the therapist monitors the behavioral changes, thoughts, feelings, physical sensations and actions of the patient.
+During the CBT session, the therapist monitors the behavioral changes, thoughts, feelings, physical sensations, and actions of the patient.
 Then they break down the problems into parts realistic and unrealistic issues.
-Therapist trains the patient’s mind and tries to eliminate the fear.
+The therapist trains the patient’s mind and tries to eliminate fear.
 They eradicate the unusual worries and turn the patient’s mind in a positive direction.
-That’s how this process works however it is not suitable for all kind of patients.
-It can have its own side effects.
+That’s how this process works; however, it is not suitable for all kinds of patients.
+It can have side effects.

 How ERP (Exposer Response Prevention) Works as a Treatment

-Although, Exposer Response Prevention have side-effects.
-Sometimes the exercises are too hard to perform or sometimes patients get stuck in a particular task.
-It is a great therapy for people with high determination but not recommended for low will power patients.
+Although Exposer Response Prevention has side-effects, sometimes the exercises are too hard to perform, or sometimes patients get stuck in a particular task.
+It is an excellent therapy for people with high determination but not recommended for low will power patients.
 That’s why the third therapy ACT (Acceptance and Commitment Therapy) comes into the picture.
 It is a fusion of CBT and ERP and works to their methods.

 How ACT (Acceptance and Commitment Therapy) Works